What are durable gene and cell therapies?

 MIT NEWDIGS FoCUS has conducted a unique, detailed, condition-by-condition analysis to estimate the expected number of durable cell and gene therapies likely to be available on the US market in the coming years.

-As the picture below shows, there are currently ~1,300 active, US-registered clinical trials of durable cell and gene therapies.
+As the picture below shows, there are currently 1,050+ active, durable, cell and gene therapies in development.
+Slightly over 300 of these are product trials in China by China-based developers.
+Excluding these, we estimate roughly 740 active therapies in development for the US market.
 6 therapies (4 individual medicines) are already approved for patient use in the US.

-Figure 1: Pipeline of active, US-registered clinical trial programs for durable cell and gene therapies
+Figure 1: Pipeline of active programs in development for durable cell and gene therapies for the US market

 MIT NEWDIGS FoCUS has developed detailed estimates of clinical trial progression rates, disease incidence and prevalence and estimated patient uptake for each product indication.
-Based on those, the current pipeline of US-trial therapies is expected to result in 80-100 product-indication launches by 2031; with 45-55 launching within the next five years (by 2025).
-The figures below show a range because the statistical simulation provides a range of estimates for how many medicines will be proven to be effective in the clinical trial process.
+Based on those, the current pipeline of US-trial therapies is expected to result in 60+ product-indication launches (estimated range 52-74) by 2030; with ~30 launching within the next five years (by 2025).
+There is a range because the statistical simulation provides a range of estimates for how many medicines will be proven to be effective in the clinical trial process.

 The key uncertainty in these estimates is how many patients and physicians will use these therapies and how quickly.
 We have assumed that conditions with no good treatments today and with more severe/fatal consequences will see greater and faster adoption of gene and cell therapies.
 We will continue to analyze this as we learn more about how patients and physicians make treatment choices in the real world.

-Note: This estimate reflects the expected cost of the current pipeline in development.
+Note: This estimate reflects the current pipeline in development.
 We expect that scientists will continue to add new treatments to the pipeline.
 This means that, towards the later years of this estimate, we may see additional products launch.

 While clinical trial success and regulatory approval are never guaranteed, by 2023 we expect the following types of products may be available to patients: